iFR-ACSO/TAC25-Inf-MPC/README.md

 ### Re-running

-The inner-approximation of the constraint set (i.e., the constraint set) for this scenario can be pre-computed using `innerApprox_constraintSet.m` The approximated constraint set is manually inserted into the synthesis script`synthesis_CBF_CLF.m`.
+The inner-approximation of the constraint set (i.e., the constraint set) for this scenario can be pre-computed using `innerApprox_constraintSet.m`.
+The approximated constraint set is manually inserted into the synthesis script`synthesis_CBF_CLF.m`.
 Important to know is that the simulations script `inf_MPC_simulation.m` computes a new uniform distribution if